University of Maine: Multisensory Interactive Media Lab

-UMaine Deepwater Offshore Wind Test Site at Monhegan Island

-The University of Maine was granted an ocean energy demonstration site through state legislation in 2009.
-The site, known as the UMaine Deepwater Offshore Wind Test Site, is available for use by commercial and non-commercial entities in partnership with the university to research and develop ocean energy devices, such as floating wind turbines or wave energy converters.

 Forest Land Resources

 The University of Maine is responsible for over 14000 acre of land across Maine which is used for research and recreation.
 Among the most prominent are: Aroostook Farm, (Presque Isle, Maine); Bear Brook Watershed, (Hancock County, Maine); Dwight B. Demeritt Forest, (Orono, Maine / Old Town, Maine); Fay Hyland Bog, (Orono / Veazie, Maine); and Hirundo Wildlife Refuge, (Old Town, Maine).

 Bureau of Labor Education

 The Bureau of Labor Education at the University of Maine in August 1966 with funds appropriated by the Maine Legislature.
-Its mission is to ensure that “appropriate and specialized educational programs (be made) available to members of the Maine labor force, both organized and unorganized.”
+Its mission is to ensure that "appropriate and specialized educational programs (be made) available to members of the Maine labor force, both organized and unorganized."
 Historian Charles Scontras has been affiliated with the BLE since its founding with his first book being published also in 1966.

-The Largest 3D Printer in the World

-The University of Maine built the world's largest 3D printer, which resulted in two more broken records for the largest 3D printed vessel and the largest 3D printed house.
+Climate Change Institute

+The University of Maine Climate Change Institute dates to 1973 and the founding of the Institute for Quaternary Studies.
+In 2002, it was renamed.
+The institute has mapped the difference between climate during the Ice Age and during modern times, connecting acid rain to human causes in the 1980s, and finding that the climate can change abruptly through analysis of ice core samples from Greenland.
+The institute maintains the Climate Reanalyzer, a website that provides data visualization tools based on climate and weather datasets from the National Oceanic and Atmospheric Administration and other meteorological organizations.